 OxiClean vs Dollar Tree Generic Brand

-Here's my story...
+Here's my story.
 My family and I recently bought a house.
 It is a wonderful house that we got for a great price and it even came fully furnished.
-But like every well loved house it came with stained carpets.
-Luckily there weren't any huge stains but there were quite a few of them.
-No one has lived in the house for at least a year so we knew soap and water just wasn't going to cut it.
+But like every well-loved house, it came with stained carpets.
+Luckily there weren't any huge stains, but there were quite a few of them.
+No one had lived in the house for at least a year, so we knew soap and water just wasn't going to cut it.
 My mom came to visit and said to try Oxiclean.

-So before our trip to Walmart we stopped at Dollar Tree for some other items and lo and behold they had a generic version of Oxiclean.
+So before our trip to Walmart, we stopped at Dollar Tree for some other items.
+Lo and behold, they had a generic version of Oxiclean.
 Should we try it?
 Will it be as good?
-Should we just wait to get the REAL OxiClean?
+Should we just wait to get the real OxiClean?
 Mom came up with the perfect solution!
 Buy them both.
-LOL After all we're only out $1 if it stinks right.
+After all, we're only out one dollar if it stinks, right?
 Think of all the money we can save if it works.

 OxiClean VS LA's Totally Awesome Oxygen

 The Face Off

 We purchased the OxiClean Versatile Stain remover in the powder form because it was closest to the "other" brand.
 The first thing we noticed was that the OxiClean was only $3.57, so not a whole lot more expensive then the generic, which was of course $1.
 But $2.57 is $2.57 right?
 As you can see from the picture above, the OxiClean is actually a little bigger, not just the container but the actual weight is almost 5 oz heavier so a little more for your money there.
 The ingredients are not listed on either container so I can't tell you what the differences are there but the OxiClean does have little blue particles in it that the generic does not (shown in picture).